osita-sunday-nnyigide/Generalized-Newtonian-Fluid-Models/README.md

-This program is used for fitting experimental data to GNF models
+This program is used for fitting experimental data to GNF models.
+Currently, the following models are implemented:

+# Ellis

+# Sisko

+# Williamson

+# Cross

+# Power Law

+# Carreau-Yasuda

 ## Installation of dependencies